How To Handle A Job Interview: 5 Tips To Remember

 Date Posted: 05/7/2019

 Are you nervous about that upcoming job interview for that job abroad?
 That’s normal!
-That being said, you shouldn’t let it dictate the tone and outcome of your interview.
+However, you shouldn’t let it dictate the tone and outcome of your interview.
 Kaya mo yan!
 First of all, you should be proud that you’ve come this far.
-Not everyone made it to the next stage of the application process so that in itself is an accomplishment.
+Not everyone made it to the next stage of the application process, so that in itself is an accomplishment.
+Second, remember that you are the best candidate for the job.
+Out of all the applicants, they saw something in you that they liked and that’s why you’re here.

 So how to you do this?
 Here are some things to remember.

 First things first.
-Don’t lie.
-That’s not how you want to start your relationship with your future company!
-If Math is your weakest skill, aminin mo na!
+Don’t lie about your skills.
+If Math is your weakest skill, be honest about it!
 They will find out eventually anyway.
 If you’re the shy type, and they ask about it, let them know as well.
 This will help them gauge if you’re the right person for a job that requires and extrovert the job.
 Also, as they say, only you can be the best version of yourself, so embrace that!

 Research the overseas company